 Professor Kelly joined the faculty at Purdue University in 2006.
-He has authored or co-authored publications in several social science and public health journals including, the Sociology of Health & Illness, American Journal of Public Health, Addictive Behaviors, Drug and Alcohol Dependence, and the Journal of Urban Health.
-His topical areas of research interest include drug use, sexual health, HIV/AIDS, and comparative youth cultures.
-He is currently working on a book Dancing with Risk: The Subcultural Logic of Clubs, Drugs, and Risk among Late-Modern Youth, which explores social, structural, and subcultural factors shaping the ways in which youth experience and act on risk in their lives.
-The foci of his current research projects include work on prescription drug abuse among NYC-area youth, methamphetamine abuse and HIV risk in China, club drug use among young adults, and the health and well-being of adolescent girls in age discordant relationships.
+He is currently the Director of Purdue's Center for Research on Young People's Health.
+He has authored or co-authored publications in sociology journals such as Sociology of Health & Illness, Journal of Health & Social Behavior, Sociological Quarterly, & Deviant Behavior, as well as public health journals, such as AIDS & Behavior, Addictive Behaviors, & Drug and Alcohol Dependence.
+His topical areas of research interest include substance use, sexual health, HIV/AIDS, and comparative youth cultures.
+The foci of his recent research projects include contextual influences of prescription drug misuse among youth, influence of tobacco policy contexts on youth smoking trajectories, and the health and well-being of adolescent girls in age discordant relationships.